 The Continuous Aspects

 3. The continuing aspect describes an action, condition, or event that is still in progress.
 This description is a continuous description of the action, condition, or event, as its ongoing or progressive nature shows that it is still going on and is not yet finished.
 Thus, the continuing aspect is also known as the continuous aspect or the progressive aspect.
+The continuous aspect implies a beginning but ending has not completed, so it is still in progress.

 The three continuous or incomplete or progressive tenses describe an action that is not yet complete, an action that is still ongoing and progressing in the past, present, or in the future.